 - get involved with running your college’s social media

-There is some great advice about how to get started in this article from OxStu.
+There is some advice about how to get started in this article from OxStu.

 Oxford's only student-run radio station, Oxide plays out through the Internet.
 Featuring a wide range of different shows, the station broadcasts during term time - from music of all genres to chat shows, news and sport - covering stories in Oxford and beyond.